 The identification of threat complexes provides a crucial tool to simplify the multi-dimensional complexity of overlapping drivers to areas exposed to similar suites of drivers (Bowler et al., 2019).
 This may prove critical for a better understanding the state of species, habitats and ecosystems located within or moving through threat complexes and exposed to the combined effects of all drivers typical to those areas.

 Six distinct threat complexes were identified in the St. Lawrence using the k-medoids and k-means algorithms (Figures S4, S5).
 Based on their distribution and representative drivers, threat complexes can be divided into 3 offshore and 3 coastal complexes (Figures , S6 and S7).
 Coastal threat complexes (1 to 3; Figure ) include all types of drivers besides hypoxia and are the most exposed threat complexes, both in terms of driver overlap and intensity.
+Threat complex 1 encompasses the coastline and is characterized by higher direct human impact (i.e. population density).
 Threat complex 2 is differentiated from other complexes by the presence of aquaculture sites.
-Threat complex 1 encompasses the coastline and is characterized by higher direct human impact (i.e. population density).
 Threat complex 3 is the most exposed complex and has a distribution similar to the most exposed coastal hotspots (Figure ).
 This complex is characterized by high intensities of land-based drivers (e.g. nutrient input), demersal non-destructive high-bycath fisheries (e.g. trap fishing), climate drivers and marine traffic drivers in the vicinity of ports.

 Offshore threat complexes (4 to 6; Figure ) are generally characterized by high intensity climate and marine traffic drivers.
 Threat complex 4 is differentiated by demersal non-destructive high-bycath fisherie, higher marine traffic drivers compared to complex 5 and generally corresponds to the whole Southern Gulf.
 Threat complex 5 is characterized by more fisheries types (i.e. demersal destructive and pelagic high-bycatch), generally lower intensity marine traffic drivers and is located almost exclusively in the Northern Gulf.
 Finally, threat complex 6 corresponds primarily to the Laurentian Channel, a deep (250-500 m) and long (1250 km) submerged valley connecting the Estuary to the Atlantic.
 It also incorporates parts of the Esquiman and Anticosti Channels, two deep channels that branch off from the the Laurential Channel to the north towards the Arctic and the north of Anticosti Island, respectively.
 This threat complex is the most exposed offshore threat complex and includes all offshore hotspots (Figure ).
 This complex is characterized by high intensity hypoxia, marine traffic and pollution, as well as demersal destructive and pelagic high-bycatch fisheries.

-Of particular concern are threat complexes 3 and 6, which are the two most exposed complexes in the St. Lawrence and are characterized by distinct cumulative exposure regimes Between them, they capture most of the coastal and offshore hotspots identified in the St. Lawrence and discussed above.
+Of particular concern are threat complexes 3 and 6, which are the two most exposed complexes in the St. Lawrence and are characterized by distinct cumulative exposure regimes.
+Between them, they capture most of the coastal and offshore hotspots identified in the St. Lawrence.
 They also offer some insight into the potential importance of considering spatial dynamics in areas intersecting multiple threat complexes.
 For example, threat complexes 3 and 6 meet at the mouth of the River Saguenay.
 This area is particularly dynamic, with deep Atlantic waters advected through estuarine circulation mixing with surface waters from the Great Lakes Basin and the Saguenay River (Dufour and Ouellet, 2007).
 This results in the convergence of climate drivers from the bottom of the Laurentian Channel and marine traffic drivers (threat complex 6) with terrestrial run-off from river outflows and direct human impacts (threat complex 3).
 This dynamic area is also highly productive and hosts large aggregations of krill exploited by numerous fish, marine mammal and marine bird species (Lavoie et al., 2016; Simard, 2009).
 It might therefore be reasonable to expect highly unpredictable environmental effects in this area.

 Open Knowledge Platform: eDrivers